The Club meets every 2nd Tuesday of the month. We are temporarily holding our monthly meetings at the Malvern East RSL

 The origins of the Ford Coupe Club of Australia date back to July 1993.
 It began when two coupe owners met outside a factory in Kilsyth in Melbourne’s outer east.
 They discussed forming a club and the rest is history.
 The club grew quickly and eighteen coupes went on the first cruise to Geelong.

 The usual recruiting methods were applied, although it wasn't uncommon for a member to jump out of their car at the lights and run over to a coupe and thrust a card through the driver’s side window.
 Likewise, if a coupe was spotted going in the opposite direction, a u-turn was implemented and the coupe was chased down and encouraged to pull over.
 You can imagine the reactions from some of the coupe owners.

-The club held their meetings at several pubs in Melbourne’s East during the nineties, moving from one pub to another for various reasons until in 2001 it found a permanent home at the “Notting Hill Hotel” in Ferntree Gully Road, Notting Hill.
-This fine establishment is a Melbourne icon and the club is proud to call it home.
+The club held their meetings at several pubs in Melbourne’s East during the nineties, moving from one pub to another for various reasons.
+From 2001 to 2018 it found a permanent home at the “Notting Hill Hotel” in Ferntree Gully Road.
+However, we are now holding our monthly meetings at the Malvern East RSL.

 The club exists so that coupe enthusiasts can meet other coupe owners, talk about their cars and share information and ideas that relate to their common interest.
 The cars of interest being XA to XC coupes, Superbirds, John Goss Specials, Falcon Cobras and the prestigious Landau.
 Non-members are welcome to attend the meeting as long as they have a coupe, plan to buy a coupe or they have an interest in coupes.
 Aside from the monthly meetings, an activity or run is organised at least once a month so that the cars can emerge from their garage and stretch their legs.
 Some club members participate in motor sport events at Sandown, Philip Island and Winton Raceway.